dmitriz/aligna/labels.md

 ## How to Apply Labels

-Labels can be managed under `Settings > Labels` in your GitHub repository.
+- Manage labels under `Settings > Labels` in your GitHub repository.
-Ensure these match the spelling and hex codes listed below to enable reliable automation.

 ## Priority